Everyone knows, or has at least heard of Avast – it’s one of the biggest cybersecurity firms in the world.

 We’ve seen some VPN providers offer significantly more servers than Avast’s SecureLine.
 However when we look at those servers, more often than not, we experience throttled speeds.

 One of the biggest VPN myths is that a large server count equates to a sublime and speedy VPN service.
-Avast SecureLine is only available in 55 cities in 34 countries, but this VPN is one of the fastest we’ve reviewed.
+Avast SecureLine is available in 41 server locations in 33 countries, but this VPN is one of the fastest we’ve reviewed.
 We don’t know what the real server count is because there is no public data behind it.

 Avast might not be known for their VPN service, and their server locations are lacking, but what’s there is very very quick.

 Payment Options: Not so anonymous